-As always, there is our WP news for you today: At the latest since the update to WordPress 4.9.8, the Gutenberg editor is the number one topic of conversation.
-The reactions to the Gutenberg announcement are very mixed.
+As always, we have our WP news for you today: Since the update to WordPress 4.9.8 at the latest, the Gutenberg editor has been the number one topic of conversation.
+However, the reactions to the Gutenberg announcement are very mixed.
 But we have some reassuring news about the topic Advanced Custom Fields and Gutenberg in the bag.
-We also look at what's so special about the WordPress success story.
+We also look into the question of what is so special about the WordPress success story.

-Almost exactly one week ago WordPress 4.9.8 was released.
-Besides the obligatory security and bug fixes, there is a special feature in this update: In your admin overview you will now be prompted to test the Gutenberg editor.
-With the next major update to version 5.0 Gutenberg will replace the TinyMCE editor.
-Therefore you should check beforehand how your site behaves under Gutenberg .
+WordPress 4.9.8 was released almost exactly a week ago.
+In addition to the obligatory security and bug fixes, there is a special feature in this update: In your admin overview, you are now prompted to test the Gutenberg editor.
+With the next major update to version 5.0, Gutenberg will replace the TinyMCE editor.
+Therefore, you should definitely check beforehand how your sitebehaves under Gutenberg .
 We show you how you can safely test the new WP editor and bypass it if necessary.

-Today, 31.5 percent of the top 10 million websites run on WordPress and thousands of web professionals earn their living with the popular open source software.
-Nevertheless, very few people know how our favorite CMS became what it is today.
+By now, a full 31.5 percent of the top 10 million websites run on WordPress and thousands of web professionals earn their living with the popular open-source software.
+Nevertheless, very few people know how our favourite CMS became what it is today.
 To fill this knowledge gap, our managing director Johannes explains, among other things, which fortunate circumstances have contributed significantly to the WordPress success story.

 Mixed reactions to the Gutenberg editor

 With the update to WordPress 4.9.8, many WP users have learned about Gutenberg for the first time.
-The response so far has been "mixed" to say the least.
-Our colleagues at WP Tavern have compiled some of the first reactions.
-The critical discussion in the almost 100 comments on the article (in which WP co-founder Matt Mullenweg also participated) illustrates the displeasure of many users.
+The response to it so far has been "mixed" to say the least.
+The colleagues of WP Tavern have collected some of the first reactions.
+The critical discussion in the almost 100 comments to the article (in which, by the way, WP co-founder Matt Mullenweg also participated) illustrates the displeasure of many users.

 Advanced Custom Fields confirm Gutenberg compatibility